 “For years I tried to induce my Mother-in-law to write a brief autobiography for the benefit of her children and grandchildren.
 She received the proposition with no favor and, although she deplored the fact that her own mother had done nothing of the sort, she would write no part of the story of her life.”

 A Treasure Personal And Beyond

 To his credit, Uncle Louis recognized the value of rescuing this woman’s emerging story.
-In it are details and perspective, not only for family, but for anyone valuing an inside view of early life in the United States.
+In it are details and perspectives, not only for family but for anyone valuing an inside view of early life in the United States.
 It gives personal accounts of:

 - early military life and battles during the American Revolution

 - Col. Thomas Hunt, an ancestor, wounded in the battle of Yorktown